davesantos/tumblr-boilerplate/README.md

 Tumblr Boilerplate - 2.0.0
 ------

 A fully functional bare-bones Tumblr theme that works out of the box.
 Style it to your needs.
-The goal of the project was to remove uncessary clutter tags while maintaining a smooth headache-free development process.
-Contribute any pull requests you might find helpful for others.
+The goal of the project was to remove uncessary code while maintaining a headache-free development process.

 ###Installation